-After 24 hours in a birthing room, the last eight being relegated to a bed with legs paralyzed by epidural, I found myself holding a 7 lb, 15 oz bundle who came into this world on her own schedule and terms (doctor’s predictions and labor-inducing drugs be damned).
-My husband and I chose not to know the sex of the baby prior to birth (this was back in days when a sonogram still left much to the imagination).
-We were delighted to welcome a girl, who along with her 4-year-old brother, rounded out our little family perfectly.
+After 24 exhausting hours in a birthing room, I found myself holding a 7 lb., 15 oz bundle who came into this world on her own schedule and terms (doctor’s predictions and labor-inducing drugs be damned).
+My husband and I were delighted to welcome a girl, who along with her four-year-old brother, rounded out our little family perfectly.

 I looked up directly to my mother.
 This woman who raised me along with my father.
 The woman who was my most significant role model.
 The one who taught me strength, courage, and grace by being a woman who embodied a fierce love for her family, quiet calm with a fiery spirit, resolute determination, strong character, acceptance, understanding, and compassion.
 This was the woman who had held my hand literally and figuratively for my entire life.
 Now I had a daughter’s hand to hold.
 Looking into my mother’s eyes, I knew that everything I wanted for my daughter was everything my mother was – and the best way to honor that was to give her my mother’s name.

-Without consulting my husband on the change of plans, I blurted out to the nurse “Her name is Olivia Louise,” while still looking at my mother.
-Mom’s eyes began to well with tears as she said “What?
+With a glance to my husband, he responded a nod.
+He could see exactly where my brain went and knowingly confirmed the change of plans.
+I blurted out to the nurse “Her name is Olivia Louise,” while looking at my mother in the corner.
+Mom’s eyes began to well with tears as she said, “What?
 Really?” in surprise (she’d known the name we had originally selected so this came as a complete shock to her – to all of us, really).
-My husband squeezed my hand with approval, agreeing wholeheartedly with the sudden name change.
+My husband squeezed my hand, agreeing wholeheartedly with the sudden name change.
 Mom was genuinely astounded and the pride showed on her face immediately as she held her new granddaughter and Louise namesake.
 In that moment, I was overtaken by my love for my mother and daughter and my desire to bridge our bonds across the generations.
 It may only have been a moment, but it is one I will cherish forever.

-“Sit like a lady” is dedicated to my mom, Carroll Louise Overfelt.
-The one who taught me – and so many others – how to “sit like a lady and stand like a boss.”
-Mom passed away unexpectedly in 2018, one month before Olivia’s 17th birthday.
+“Sit Like a Lady” is dedicated to my mom, Carroll Louise.
+Mom passed away unexpectedly in 2018.
 As amazing as she was as a mother to four children, she was even more badass as a grandma, great-grandma and bonus mom to so many.
 Her legacy of love and light shines on in all of us.

 Leave a comment